eyounx/ZOOpt/README.md

 ## [release 0.3](https://github.com/eyounx/ZOOpt/releases/tag/v0.3)

 - Add a parallel implementation of SRACOS, which accelarates the optimization by asynchronous parallelization.
 - Add a function that enables users to set  a customized stop criteria for the optimization.
+- Rewrite the documentation to make it easier to follow.

 ## [release 0.2](https://github.com/eyounx/ZOOpt/releases/tag/v0.2.1)